 It is best to rent for your first tandem outing.
 This takes the pressure off your first ride and gives you the chance to have fun AND get some instruction from the shop.
-At Tandem Cycle Works, we typically spend about 30 minutes with our rental customers before sending them off on a ride.
+At Tandem Cycle Works, we take the time to explain important information with our rental customers before sending them off on a ride.
 We fit the bike, talk about the nuances of tandem riding, and then show you how to ride.
 If you are reading this, however, you may not be local, so we have put together this tutorial to help our out-of-towners.

 Captain and Stoker

 Before we get started, it is important to know that the person on the front is called the “captain” and the rear rider is called the “stoker.”
 Okay, ready?
 Here we go:

 The captain gets on the bike first.
 While this may sound easy enough, we recommend that the captain get on the tandem DIFFERENTLY than on a single bike.

 Here’s how to do this, captains: Stand at the side of the bike, face straight ahead with the bike at your side with the handlebars pointing in the same direction you are facing.
 Holding the bike by the handlebars, lean the bike toward you.
 Swing the leg closest to the frame forward and OVER (yes, OVER) the handlebars to straddle the frame.
 If you try this and find that your hamstrings are squealing a bit, then just think of this as good flexibility training!
 (Perhaps it is time for some yoga classes?!)
 You will get better with practice, promise!